EMAIL: [email protected] PHONE: 1-877-930-8360

 Factors that determine your social price include desirable traits you possess that you could bring to a relationship.
 Examples of these desirable traits are inner strength, stability, sanity, confidence, and centeredness.

-Call me crazy, but I have yet to see any of these traits exude from a person in the midst of a divorce.
+I have yet to see any of these traits exude from a person in the midst of a divorce.
 Even if it’s the nicest of people and of divorces.

 Dr. Anderson also theorizes that those who appear insecure and desperate, obsessively text or call a love interest, or engage in sexual activity too soon, send signals that they hold inferior traits, thus lowering their social price.